 The Scheme will offer a series of modules against which Participants in the Scheme will be independently certified to confirm that the sourcing of raw materials and products from geographical areas meets key sustainability goals.

-The first modules to be released by the ASCS certify that where raw materials and products are sourced from geographies where forests are at risk, this activity does not result in deforestation, the conversion to agricultural use of land with ecological value, or both.
+The first modules to be released by the ASCS certify that where raw materials and products are sourced from geographies where forests are at risk, this activity does not result in deforestation.
 AIC is currently developing two modules within the Scheme to address these concerns:

-A standard designed for Participants to demonstrate alignment with the EU Regulation on Deforestation-free Products (EUDR).
+A certification standard designed for Participants to demonstrate alignment with the EU Regulation on Deforestation-free Products (EUDR) from Origin to the UK.